LaurenzV/krilla/crates/krilla/src/configure/PDF_A1.md

 - krilla always uses an CMYK ICC profile, and always sets CMYK as the output intent. 🟢 It fails export if no CMYK ICC profile was provided. 🟢

+6.2.3.4:
+- krilla ensures the Alternate space in Separation color spaces obeys the restrictions in the applicable clauses 🟢
-6.2.3.4: krilla does not support DeviceN/Separation color spaces. 🔵
+- krilla does not support DeviceN color spaces. 🔵

 6.2.4:
 - krilla does not use the `Alternates`/`Intent` keys for images. 🔵